dylan-chong/fzf_similar.vim/README.md

 # TODO

-- add vim documentation
+- get preview window working
 - tidy up the query that the user has to see?
 - add multiple levels of specificity
     1. existing functionality
-    2. searching of files for similar name, ie ignoring directory structure
+    1. searching of files for similar name, ie ignoring directory structure
-    3. searching of files for similar name, ie ignoring directory structure, ignoring `_controller` and other suffixes
+    1. refactor api to take a map of options
-    4. searching for files in the current directory or similarly named directory?
+    1. searching of files for similar name, ie ignoring directory structure, ignoring `_controller` and other suffixes
-    5. refactor api to take a map of options
+    1. searching for files in the current directory or similarly named directory?
 - right documentation